Hesse: Sports

 Frankfurt is host to the classic cycle race Eschborn-Frankfurt City Loop (known as Rund um den Henninger-Turm from 1961 to 2008).
 The city hosts also the annual Frankfurt Marathon and the Ironman Germany.

-Outside Frankfurt, notable professional sports teams include Kickers Offenbach, SV Darmstadt 98, Marburg Mercenaries, Gießen 46ers, MT Melsungen, VfB Friedberg, and the Kassel Huskies.
+Outside Frankfurt, notable professional sports teams include Wehen Wiesbaden, Kickers Offenbach, SV Darmstadt 98, Marburg Mercenaries, Gießen 46ers, MT Melsungen, VfB Friedberg, and the Kassel Huskies.

 TV and radio stations

 The Hessian state broadcasting corporation is called HR (Hessischer Rundfunk).
 HR is a member of the federal ARD broadcasting association.
 HR provides a statewide TV channel as well as a range of regional radio stations (HR 1, HR 2, HR 3, HR 4, you fm and HR info).
 Besides the state run HR, privately run TV stations exist and are an important line of commerce.
 Among the commercial radio stations that are active in Hesse, Hit Radio FFH, Planet Radio, Harmony FM, Radio BOB and Antenne Frankfurt are the most popular.